 Edmond and its surrounding area are home to approximately 30 nursing home facilities that typically provide outstanding care to residents.
-Tragically, though, there are some situations where vulnerable nursing home residents become the victims of abuse and neglect.
+Tragically, though, there are some situations where vulnerable nursing home residents become the victims of elder abuse and neglect.
 When the people we trust to care for our elderly loved ones cause harm instead, they must be held responsible.

 An Edmond nursing home abuse lawyer from the Cain Law Office can help your family hold dangerous staff and facilities accountable.
 We will demand full and fair compensation for your loved one, so you can take comfort knowing your family member is safe and getting the care he or she needs.